BunnyEncoder20/GitHub/DBMS/07 SQL/SQL.md

 | ------------ |
 | The Beatles  |
 | Led Zeppelin |
-- We can rename the Column names in the query so that they are more user friendly to read .
+- We can use alias for column names in the query so that they are more user friendly to read .
 This is done using the **AS** command
 ```SQL
 SELECT id AS 'ID' , name AS 'Band Name'
 FROM bands;
 ```
+- Notice how the Strings with spaces are placed inside single quotes.

 | ID  | Band Name    |
 | --- | ------------ |